Cyfrin/codehawks-docs/src/routes/audits/+page.md

 For a competitive audit, this is when hundreds of auditors will start looking at your codebase and submit findings.
 They will be competiting to find as many vulnerabilties as possible.

+### Private Competition

+This is a competitive audit with specific auditors you'd like to include.

-### Private Audit
+### Private Audit (Direct Solo Hire)

 This is where the specific auditors on your project will start working on securing your codebase.
+You will be able to hire them directly through CodeHawks.

+When you post an audit looking for a direct hire, auditors will bid on your project.
+You will be able to invite specific auditors to your project.

 ## 4. Initial Report
 After the period ends, the auditors will give you an initial report that looks like [this](https://github.com/Cyfrin/cyfrin-audit-reports/blob/main/reports/2023-03-13-beanstalk_wells_v0.1.pdf).